 Section 6.05.
-Direction by Owner Trustee shall act, or refrain from acting, in accordance with this Agreement and upon instructions, by an instrument or instruments in writing executed by the ; provided that the Owner Trustee shall not be required to take or refrain from taking any action if the Owner Trustee shall reasonably determine that such action (i) is likely to result in liability on the part of the Owner Trustee for which adequate indemnity is not reasonably assured, (ii) is contrary to the terms hereof or of any document contemplated hereby to which the Owner Trustee is a party or by which it is bound, or (iii) is contrary to applicable law, and the Owner Trustee gives notice of its determination to the
+Direction by Lenders.
+The Requisite Instrument Holders .
+So long as (i) an Event of Default under the Facility Agreement has not occurred and is continuing and/or (ii) no date has been specified by the Agent for early repayment of the Notes under the definition of ARepayment Date@ under the Facility Agreement, the Owner Trustee shall act, or refrain from acting, in accordance with this Agreement and upon instructions, by an instrument or instruments in writing executed by the Majority Lenders or by all the Lenders if required pursuant to Section 24.1 of the Facility Agreement Requisite Instrument Holders; provided that the Owner Trustee shall not be required to take or refrain from taking any action if the Owner Trustee shall reasonably determine that such action (i) is likely to result in liability on the part of the Owner Trustee for which adequate indemnity is not reasonably assured, (ii) is contrary to the terms hereof or of any document contemplated hereby to which the Owner Trustee is a party or by which it is bound, or (iii) is contrary to applicable law, and the Owner Trustee gives notice of its determination to the Agent.
+Requisite Instrument Holders.
+If an Event of Default under the Facility Agreement has occurred and is continuing or if date has been specified by the Agent for early repayment of the Notes under the definition of ARepayment Date@ under the Facility Agreement, the Owner Trustee shall act, or refrain from acting, in accordance with this Agreement and upon instructions, by an instrument or instruments in writing, executed solely by or on behalf of the Agent acting on behalf of the Lenders in accordance with the terms of the Facility Agreement.

 Section 6.06.
-Limitation on Actions of Certificate Holder .
+Limitation on Actions of the Certificate Holder .
 Except as otherwise required by applicable law, the Certificate Holder shall have no right to bring an action in the right of the Trust except in accordance with Section 3816 of the Delaware Business Trust Act.

 Section 6.07.
 Limitation of Liability .
 It is expressly understood and agreed by the parties hereto that (a) except for those representations and warranties set out in Section 7.02, this Agreement is executed and delivered by Wilmington Trust Company, not individually or personally but solely as trustee of the Trust, in the exercise of the powers and authority conferred and vested in it under the Trust Agreement, (b) each of the representations, undertakings and agreements herein made on the part of the Trust is made and intended not as personal representations, undertakings and agreements by Wilmington Trust Company but is made and intended for the purpose of binding only the Trust and (c) under no circumstances shall Wilmington Trust Company be personally liable for the payment of any indebtedness or expenses of the Trust or be liable for the breach or failure of any obligation, representation, warranty or covenant made or undertaken by the Trust under this Agreement or the other related agreements.